thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - Added the "Modify Frame Rate" name to appear in the Undo History
-- Added a tooltip that appear after modifying the frame rate/duration
+- Added a tooltip that appears after modifying the frame rate/duration

 ## Select Content

 Unreleased:

 - Improved performance
-- Added a tooltip that appear after selecting cels content
+- Added a tooltip that appears after selecting cels content

+## Cel Tracking

+Unreleased:

+- Added the "Track Cels" and "Snap Cels" names to appear in the Undo History